GoogleChrome/web.dev/src/site/content/en/learn/accessibility/color-contrast/index.md

 </div>

 [Deuteranopia](https://www.color-blindness.com/deuteranopia-red-green-color-blindness/)
-(also referred to as green blind) occurs in 1% to 5% of males, 0.35% to 0.1% of females.
+(commonly known as green blind) occurs in 1% to 5% of males, 0.35% to 0.1% of females.

 People with Deuteranopia have a reduced sensitivity to green light.
 This color blindness filter simulates what this type of color blindness might look like.